PaloAltoNetworks/Splunk-Docs/README.md

 **Palo Alto Networks Add-on**

 -   Fully [Common Information Model](/enterprise-security.md) (CIM) compliant and designed for use with [Splunk Enterprise Security](/enterprise-security.md)
--   Field extraction for Palo Alto Networks logs from [Firewalls, Panorama, Traps Endpoint Security](/firewalls-panorama-and-traps.md), and [Aperture SaaS Application Security](https://www.paloaltonetworks.com/products/secure-the-cloud/aperture)
+-   Field extraction for Palo Alto Networks logs from [Firewalls, Panorama, Cortex XDR](/firewalls-panorama.md), and [Aperture SaaS Application Security](https://www.paloaltonetworks.com/products/secure-the-cloud/aperture)
--   Leverage threat intelligence from [MineMeld and AutoFocus](/autofocus-and-minemeld.md)
--   [IP Classification](/lookups.md) tailored to your network environment
+\-   [IP Classification](/lookups.md) tailored to your network environment
 -   [Designate SaaS applications](/lookups.md#saas) as sanctioned or unsanctioned for your organization
 -   App and Threat metadata from the Palo Alto Networks content and signature packs